Tensions grow between Tony and Ralph Cifaretto. Meadow is smitten with Jackie Jr. while Tony grows

 In my screengrab, Ralph is completely eclipsed by overweight Ginny – you can’t even see him back there.
 John insinuates that it was Ginny’s vocation as a dancer when she was younger that necessitates her need for therapy now, but we (and Ralph) can guess that her obesity is the true cause of her aching joints.
 In later episodes, John will feel an uncontrollable rage toward Ralph because of his fat-joke about Ginny, but right now, John wants to smooth things out between Ralph and Tony.
 Unfortunately, John may actually be making the situation worse by giving Ralph a false picture of how Tony feels.
 The tension mounts between the two men, and each one is seriously thinking of killing the other.

 A death does occur to relieve some of the tension – but it’s not Tony or Ralph that dies.
 Gigi Cestone dies sitting on the toilet (the most banal death imaginable – especially for a gangster).
-The other guys in Gigi’s crew (Eugene, Vito, Donny K.) are not fit to replace him, and so Tony must give the vacant spot to Ralph.
+A camera-pan confirms that the other guys in Gigi’s crew (Eugene, Vito, Donny K.) are not fit to replace him, and so Tony must give the vacant spot to Ralph.
 Cifaretto rises to the position of Captain.
 But this does not mean that all is now well in SopranoLand.
-Tony hates that he had to promote Cifaretto, and Ralph is suspicious that he received a promotion not because he merited it but because Gigi “blew a gasket.”
+Tony hates that he had to promote Cifaretto, and is suspicious that he received a promotion not because he merited it but because Gigi “blew a gasket.”

 JACKIE IS RISEN